Sameer411/ToDo-App/README.md

 How To Run:-
 Step 1) Install the node modules in project Directory use command "npm install"

-Step 2) Install Angular in the project Directory and use all commands from set up sectioon from angular.io setup section to install
+Step 2) Install Angular in the project Directory and use all commands from set up section from angular.io setup section to install

 Step 3)Then start command prompt and go to project directory